TOAST-DOCS/Gamebase/zh/unity-initialization.md

 > <font color="red">[Caution]</font><br/>
 >
-> Keep note that if a created game object is deleted, a callback cannot be received after a call of Android or iOS API.
-When it is deleted by mistake, <br/>
+> Keep note that if a created game object is deleted, a callback cannot be received after a call of Android or iOS API. <br/>
 > When it is deleted by mistake, "Do not destroy this gameObject in order to receive callback." error message will show.

 **API**